Lapfips/Repository_Manager/README.md

 ## Presentation

-Hi, my name is Ethan, I'm a french second year student and I created this repository to automatis my github repository managing.
-This script need to be executed on your pc without any conditions, it will automaticly configure an environnement for you github repositories.
+Hi, my name is Ethan, I'm a french second year student and I created this repository to automate my github repository management.
+This script needs to be executed on your pc without any conditions, it will automatically configure an environnement for you github repositories.

 ## Configuration